 Swissport will not rule out future job losses at Irish airports

-Airport ground handler is seeking 4,100 cuts in UK, around half its workforce there
+Airport ground handler is seeking 4,100 cuts in UK, about half its workforce there

-Up to 280 jobs were reported to be at risk in Northern Ireland.
-Swissport is seeking to cut 4,100 posts across the UK, around half its entire workforce in that jurisdiction.
+Up to 280 jobs were reported to be at risk in the North.
+Swissport is seeking to cut 4,100 posts across the UK, about half its entire workforce in that jurisdiction.

 He noted that Government supports here had allowed Swissport extra time to consider the options for ensuring that the company saved as many jobs as possible in the Republic.